 A quick and easy shrimp and spinach pasta recipe made without cream.
 The secret ingredient is mascarpone.
-Use pre-cooked shrimp and fettuccine for a restaurant quality weeknight dinner that comes together in a flash.
+Use pre-cooked shrimp and fettuccine for a restaurant quality weeknight dinner you can make in less than 30 minutes.

 Are you looking for something other than chicken to make for dinner when you don’t have time or the energy to come up with a delicious meal.
 While queso chicken is fabulous and taco spaghetti is a great one pot meal, you’re going to want to add this shrimp and spinach pasta recipe to your weeknight rotation.

 What’s so fabulous about this pasta dish is that it’s so simple to make yet it’s good enough to serve to friends.
-Or maybe you’re looking for a date night dinner, this creamy pasta recipe feels like a special occasion dinner.
+Or maybe you’re looking for a date night dinner, this creamy pasta recipe is perfect for special occasions.

 While fettuccine alfredo is great, try something different.
 Shrimp and spinach pasta is ultra creamy but won’t weigh you down.
 It’s still pretty decadent with mascarpone giving it that melt-in-your-mouth quality.